attaryu/attaryu/README.md

   Hello there, I'm Attar🧑‍💻
 </h1>
 <p align="center">
   I live in Indonesia.
-A Front-end Developer and have some UI design skills.
+A FullStack Developer and have some UI design skills.
 </p>

 <br />